-- 1. submit a partial fulfillment of the requirements before the due date, - 2. notify the learning assistants and instructors when you submit your initial attempt, and then - 3. resubmit a revised version of your work within 3 days, your grade will reflect only your final submission, without incurring penalties.
-If you do notresubmit within 3 days, then your grade will reflect your initial, potentially incomplete, submission.
+- 1. submit a partial fulfillment of the requirements before the due date, - 2. notify the learning assistants and instructors when you submit your initial attempt using a comment to the assignment in Canvas, and then - 3. resubmit a revised version of your work within 3 days, your grade will reflect only your final submission, without incurring penalties.
+If you do not resubmit within 3 days, then your grade will reflect your initial, potentially incomplete, submission.